naala89/apiopenstudio/src/wiki/developers/coding-standards.md

 Any Merge request or commit that fails the phpcs test will not be accepted.
 So it is worth running phpcs locally before any commit.

-`php_codesniffer` will be installed by composer, and a custom phpcs ruleset is pre-defined in `./apiopenstudio_phpcs_rulesset.xml`.
+`php_codesniffer` will be installed by composer.
+The standard used is PSR12.

 After `composer install` has run, the following command will test your code locally:

-    $ ./vendor/bin/phpcs --standard=apiopenstudio_phpcs_rulesset.xml includes/ src/scss/ src/js/
+    ./vendor/bin/phpcs --standard=PSR12 includes/ src/scss/ src/js/ public/*.php public/admin/*.php *.js

 Line length
 -----------